kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

 )
 ```

-`Status.ConditionsChain` is mutually exclusive with `Status.Allowed` and
+`Status.ConditionSetChain` is mutually exclusive with `Status.Allowed` and
 `Status.Denied`.
 A conditional response is characterized by
-`Status.ConditionsChain != null`.
+`Status.ConditionSetChain != null`.
 Old implementers that do not recognize
-`Status.ConditionsChain` will just safely assume it was a `NoOpinion`.
+`Status.ConditionSetChain` will just safely assume it was a `NoOpinion`.

 The `spec` field is augmented to add the `ConditionsMode`, as described above: